Miami Heat: 2019–2025: The Jimmy Butler era

 The next season, the Heat finished the 2022–23 regular season as the seventh seed in the Eastern Conference, qualifying for the play-in tournament; however, they managed to clinch their division title.
 In the first play-in game, they lost to the Atlanta Hawks, who eventually clinched the seventh seed in the NBA playoffs.
 Despite this, the Heat managed to enter the playoffs as the eighth seed after defeating the Chicago Bulls in the final seeding game.
 They faced the Milwaukee Bucks in their third playoff meeting in four seasons, and eventually defeated them in five games, becoming the sixth team to eliminate a top-seeded team in the first round.
-They next defeated the New York Knicks and the Boston Celtics in the Eastern Conference Semifinals and the Eastern Conference Finals, respectively.
+They next defeated the New York Knicks and the Boston Celtics in the conference semifinals and the conference finals, respectively.
 Becoming just the second eighth seed to reach the NBA Finals, they faced the Denver Nuggets, losing in five games.

 Over the next two seasons, the Heat would fail to find the success they previously had and complications would begin to arise with Butler.
-In the 2023–24 season, the Heat would finish as the 8th seed again but lose to the Celtics in the first round in 5 games.
+In the 2023–24 season, the Heat would finish as the eighth seed again but lose to the Boston Celtics in the first round in five games.
 After injuries and inconsistencies with Butler, particularly over the previous year, Pat Riley acknowledged the situation and went on to criticize him for his behavior.
 The statement from Riley would sour on Butler as the two parties failed to reach an agreement on an extension before the 2024–25 season.
 Further behavior from Butler would result in him being suspended multiple times throughout the season, leaving the Heat without their star for extended periods.
 This would culminate on February 5, 2025, when Butler was traded to the Golden State Warriors in a multi-team deal.
 The absence of Butler led to other Heat players getting more opportunities during the season, notably Tyler Herro, who would go on to make his first All-Star Game that season.

+On March 10, 2026, Bam Adebayo became the single-game scoring leader for the Heat after his 83-point game against the Washington Wizards.
+He surpassed the 61-point effort by LeBron James and also became the second-highest scoring player in single NBA game behind Wilt Chamberlain's 100-point game.